mhuss.com

 Weight3.2kg (7 pounds)

 Heyboer Transformers in Michigan, USA, is now making Hiwatt-style OTs, using high-grade lams and winding patterns like the original.
-Mojo is their retail outlet for these.
+VHR is a good retail outlet for these.

 Hammond is now making output transformers with normal 0-4-8-16 secondaries!
 Their model 1650TA is good for a 100 watt and 1650KA for a 50 watt.